Rhodes/Kos to Samos - 14 Day Sailing Itinerary

 Day 11 – Pserimos (Pserimos Island)

-Pserimos is a tiny little village with only 35 people living on the island all year round.
-The island is heavily reliant on tourism.
+Pserimos is a tiny little village on the Island of the same name.
+With only 35 people living here all year round the island is heavily reliant on tourism.
 It is a charming little stop and offers an insight into what it would be like to live on a tiny remote island with only boats to get around on.
 Kos and Kalymnos are both relatively close if you need anything outside of the ordinary.

 Day 12 – Kos Town (Kos Island)